authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/provider.md

 these parameters or sends parameters with a lower length than the default that they implement a change rather than changing this value.

+This restriction can also be disabled entirely when set to `-1`.

 ### enforce_pkce

 {{< confkey type="string" default="public_clients_only" required="no" >}}